arthurandreev/JavaHealeniumPOC/README.md

 Test run 1 with matching locator(#angular-material) in the angular project and in the selenium project that makes the test pass
 ![image](https://user-images.githubusercontent.com/35194143/232344657-25a1ea69-b5e4-473e-b17b-65767be4fca9.png)

 Test run 2 with a non matching locator in the angular project and in the selenium project and self healing capability switched off.
-This makes my test fail with element not found exception.
+This makes my test fail with no such element exception.
 Id is changed in the Angular project from #angular-material to #react=material
 ![image](https://user-images.githubusercontent.com/35194143/232347461-86fe0044-51ea-424d-8f84-bfd24af25793.png)
 ![image](https://user-images.githubusercontent.com/35194143/232347359-28ec0ceb-ca8c-41b5-b36f-61280a58d430.png)